-TEST CODE FOR
+TEST CODE FOR HUSKER SHELLER FOR MAIZE

-POWER MAIZE SHELLERS

 0. FOREWORD

-0.1 This Indian Standard was adopted by the Indian Standards Institution on 28 September 1973, after the draft finalized by the Agricultural Machinery and Tractors Sectional Committee had been approved by the Agricultural and Food Products Division Council.
+0.1 This Indian Standard was adopted by the Bureau of Indian Standards on xxxxxxxxxxx, after the draft finalized by the Agricultural Machinery and Tractors Sectional Committee had been approved by the Agricultural and Food Products Division Council.

-0.2 Power maize shellers are being extensively manufactured and used in the country for separation of grains from cobs.
-This test code is a guide for evaluating objectively the performance and constructional durability of shellers.
-This code, covering type tests as well as routine tests, is also intended to help the manufacturers to develop, and various purchasing agencies to select, suitable power maize shellers to meet their requirements.
+0.2 Power operated husker sheller for maize are being extensively manufactured and used in the country for removing husk / sheath and separation of grains / kernels from cobs.
+This test code is a guide for evaluating objectively the performance and constructional durability of maize husker shellers.
+This code, covering type tests as well as routine tests, is also intended to help the manufacturers to develop, and various purchasing agencies to select, suitable power operated maize husker shellers to meet their requirements.

 0.3 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS : 2-1960*.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.